vsuusi/switch-sound-output/README.md

 For now this scipt depends on https://github.com/frgnca/AudioDeviceCmdlets, its installation is required for this script to work.
 For more info please visit the link.
 I am planning to make the script independent from any dependencies in the future.

-To find out audio devices in powershell: `Get-AudioDevices -List`
+To find out audio devices in powershell: `Get-AudioDevice -List`

 Replace the $AudioDevice_A and B with your AudoDevice IDs in soundchange.ps1.